Judge rules Florida violated federal law in protecting manatees from pollution - UPI.com

 "We need a moon shot for the lagoon," Lesley Blackner, an attorney who represents Bear Warriors United, posted on Facebook.
 "Stretching it out for 30 years isn't going to do it.
 Throwing clams in the water isn't going to do it.
 Planting seagrass is not going to do it.
 Dredging is not going to do it."

-More than two decades ago, environmentalists' lawsuits led to Florida creating statewide arrays of go-slow boating zones.
-Bug excess algae kept killing manatees.
+More than two decades ago, environmentalists' lawsuits led to Florida creating statewide arrays of go-slow boating zones but excess algae kept killing manatees.

 Florida collects fees for the purchase of manatee license plates.
 The Save the Manatee Trust fund is used for research, rescue and conservation activities.